Edinaldo Filgueira: Context

 Organized crime in Brazil has been active for several years now.
-The most activity of organized crime takes place in the two largest cities in Brazil, which are Sao Paulo and Rio de Janeiro.
+The most activity of organized crime takes place in the two largest cities in Brazil, which are São Paulo and Rio de Janeiro.
 The organized crime consists of illegal arms dealing and drug trafficking.
 Government officials are said to be involved with these illegal acts as well.
-In 2006, 74 city police officers in Rio de Janeiro were arrested for involvement in these same crimes of illgal arms dealing and drug trafficking.
+In 2006, 74 city police officers in Rio de Janeiro were arrested for involvement in these same crimes of illegal arms dealing and drug trafficking.
 In 2007, 40 people were arrested including judges, lawyers, and police officers for being involved in these crimes as well.
 People have been killed for disagreeing with local gangs.
 The gangs have even gotten prisons to riot in 70 different prisons across Brazil.
 This illustrates just how powerful gangs and organized crime is in Brazil.
 The gang situation had also made Brazil dangerous for journalists like Edinaldo Filgueira.